PROGRAMS FOR 2022-2023

 Prelude Orchestra rehearses weekly on Sundays from 12:30 - 2:30.

-The NYS brass ensemble, led by Steven Nugget, offers the opportunity for young brass players to work in a small group environment, hone their technical skills, and develop ensemble skills.
+The NYS brass ensemble offers the opportunity for young brass players to work in a small group environment, hone their technical skills, and develop ensemble skills.
 Along with the development of the individual skills, members are given leadership roles.
 Students are encouraged to lead and advise the group, giving them a professional experience and insight on how to operate ensembles.

 The brass ensemble rehearses and performs music of many genres, ranging from music written for brass ensembles to arrangements of pop music, classical music, jazz, holiday music and much more.
 This encourages the young brass players to develop and showcase their skills.